 The Way of the HR Warrior is a guide for HR professionals who really care to demonstrate the true power of the HR department to influence business strategy and the bottom line, especially in the changing landscape of business with a multi-generational and global workforce, the gig economy, the knowledge economy, the rise of conscious consumerism, and incr... keep reading

 Is your business ready to win in the digital future―or destined to be disrupted?

 Ambitious digital-driven startups are now creating and cornering new markets in every sector.
 And yet, most legacy businesses continue to operate by old playbooks.
 Most are not keeping pace with the changes in their industry, let alone leading the way―what is yours doing?

-The Digital Matrix will help you understand the three types of players that are shaping the new business landscape; the three phases of transformation that every firm will en... keep reading
+The Digital Matrix will help you understand the three types of players that are shaping the new business landscape; the three phases of transformation that every firm will encounter on its journey to bu... keep reading

 Media industries took the first blows dealt by the rise of digital technology.
 One by one, once-tangible goods such as music CDs and video DVDs were “vaporized”, replaced by pixels and bytes of data.
 With them went their recording and playback equipment, as cameras, personal stereos, game consoles and even televisions were collapsed into tiny handheld devices still quaintly referred to as “... keep reading